CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 teaching: 10
 exercises: 60
 questions:
-- What tool a data analyst can use to check the content of a large data file?
+- What tool a data analyst can use to explore the content of a large data file? (e.g. a large CSV with hundreds of thousands of lines)
 - What tool a data analyst can use to modify the content of a large data file?

 objectives: